 An enhanced college algebra course for non-science majors.
-Combines DSPM 0850 Intermediate Algebra and traditional math 1130 College Algebra course content.
-Lectures include 3 hours in the traditional classroom and 2 hours in computer labs covering required supplemental material.
 Topics include rational and exponential expressions, the concept of functions and their inverses, linear functions and equations including radical and absolute value equations, quadratic functions and equations, exponential and logarithmic functions and equations, graphs of basic functions, systems of equations and inequalities.
+This course is available only to those students who are required to take DSPM 0850.
+Corequisite: MATH 0850 Math DSP Lab.
+Prerequisites: DSPM 0800 with a grade of "C" or equivalent skills and by instructor permission.

-Prerequisites: DSPM 0800 or equivalent skills and instructor permission. \ This course is part of the general education core
+This course is part of the general education core

-MATH 1410 Math for Elem Education I\ 3 Credits 3 Class Hours
+MATH 1410 Math for Elem Education I 3 Credits 3 Class Hours

 An introductory first course in math for elementary education which is restricted to students majoring in Elementary or Early Childhood Education.
 Topics include tools for problem solving, sets and operations on sets, functions, logic, numeration system, algebra-based study of properties of and operations with whole numbers, integers, rational numbers, and real numbers.
-Prerequisite: DSPM 0850 introductory elements of probability and statistics and the basic concepts of Euclidean geometry and coordinate geometry including congruence, similarity, measurements, areas, and volumes.
-Prerequisite: MATH 1410 \ This course is part of the general education core.
+Prerequisite: DSPM 0850

-MATH 1420 Math for Elem Education II\ 3 Credits 3 Class Hours
+MATH 1420 Math for Elem Education II 3 Credits 3 Class Hours